web3tea/curio-dashboard/README.md

 > This project began in late May 2024 and was first shared on Slack in July.
 In August, following a major refactor,
 > I used a git force push, which unfortunately removed the prior commit history.
 > The content of my [initial commit](https://github.com/strahe/curio-dashboard-private/commit/55e73828b42356eb1a26686ec2022e8e3d928c1f) can verify this.
-> Given that the RetroPGF2 impact window is from April to September 2024， I would be grateful if you could consider this context when reviewing my project.
+> Given that the RetroPGF2 impact window is from April to September 2024，I would be grateful if you could consider this context when reviewing my project.

 ## Overview